Quantum-OCS/QuOCS-pyside2interface/README.md

 ```

 ## QtDesigner
-In the Linux OS you can installe the designer with
+In the Linux OS you can install the qt designer with
 ```bash
 sudo apt install qttools5-dev-tools
 ```